Kanegraffiti/parsl/docs/userguide/configuring.rst

 This creates a Conda environment on your machine with all the necessary tools and setup needed to utilize TaskVine with the Parsl library.

-The following snippet shows an example configuration for using the Parsl/TaskVine executor to run applications on the local machine.
+The following snippet shows an example configuration for using the Parsl/TaskVine :ref:`Executor <executor>` to run applications on the local machine.
-This examples uses the `parsl.executors.taskvine.TaskVineExecutor` to schedule tasks, and a local worker will be started automatically.
+This example uses the `parsl.executors.taskvine.TaskVineExecutor` to schedule tasks, and a local worker will be started automatically.
 For more information on using TaskVine, including configurations for remote execution, visit the `TaskVine/Parsl documentation online <https://cctools.readthedocs.io/en/latest/taskvine/#parsl>`_.

 .. literalinclude::  ../../parsl/configs/vineex_local.py

 TaskVine's predecessor, WorkQueue, may continue to be used with Parsl.
-For more information on using WorkQueue visit the `CCTools documentation online <https://cctools.readthedocs.io/en/latest/help/>`_.
+For more information on using WorkQueue, visit the `CCTools documentation online <https://cctools.readthedocs.io/en/latest/help/>`_.

 Expanse (SDSC)
 --------------